The scapegoat and golden child.

 The narcissist will try and get the scapegoat and golden child to dislike each other.
 They will do all they can to drive a wedge.

 The golden child will be pushed to perform and achieve, and when they don’t achieve to the narcissist standards, there will be ridicule, criticism and punishment.
 They use these same tactics also to push them to do what the narcissist wants them to do.
-The children loses their sense of self as they’re too busy trying to be what the parent wants them to be.
+The children lose their sense of self as they’re too busy trying to be what the parent wants them to be.
 The golden child gets treated so well when they achieve that they don’t always grow to see what’s happening, which is why limited contact for the golden child is best.
-This will be really had as the golden child will take longer to realise that it’s not true love the narcissist shows them.
+This will be really hard as the golden child will take longer to realise that it’s not true love the narcissist shows them.
 Having one parent that shows them true love will help them achieve the realisation sooner.
 The golden child aims to please as they don’t want the harsh words, silent treatment or punishment.
 They end up with no self-worth.
-The narcissist will say things like “How dare you to be proud you only got an A it should have been an A*”
+The narcissist will say things like, “How dare you to be proud you only got an A. It should have been an A*.”

-The scapegoat is usually the rebel child that will not conform to the narcissist manipulation.
+The scapegoat is usually the rebel child that will not conform to the narcissist’s manipulation.
 The one who does what they please.
 They will get constant criticism over anything and everything, although they typically grow to achieve a better sense of self.
 Self-esteem, self-awareness and clarity.
 They will often call the narcissist out on what they’ve said or done/ not done.
-The scapegoat works it out first because they don’t get as many if any of the love bombings.
-The narcissist will say things like “ How can you be proud of your rubbish at everything you need to work harder.”
+The scapegoat works it out first because they don’t get as many, if any, of the love bombings.
+The narcissist will say things like, “ How can you be proud of your rubbish at everything?
+You need to work harder.”

-When the children have constant scrutiny, lack of privacy, been continuously played off against each other.
-Constantly been provoked.
-The narcissist was causing arguments that the children don’t even know what it was about and end up feeling confused.
+When the children have constant scrutiny, lack of privacy, been continuously played off against each other, been continually provoked, the narcissist causing arguments that the children don’t even know what it was about and end up feeling confused.
 They unknowingly play into the narcissist’s hand as they’ll deflect onto the siblings because they’re hoping they’re not going to get all the harsh words themselves.
-That’s the whole game the narcissist is playing they just want everyone to please the narcissist.
+That’s the whole game the narcissist is playing.
+They just want everyone to please the narcissist.

 It’s no better or worse if the child is the scapegoat or the golden child, they can both feel anxious.
-They both develop self-doubt from constant criticism.
-They are getting phycological pain.
+They both develop self-doubt from the constant criticism.
+They are both getting phycological pain.
 They don’t know from day to day if it’ll be good or bad.
-Both children can be going along having a great day, then all of a sudden boom the narcissist goes off on one for no reason giving them phycological confusion and pain, neither growing to form a true sense of self, either can go into fight mode and become a narcissist, or fawn mode and become a people pleaser.
+Both children can be going along having a great day.
+Suddenly, the narcissist goes off on one for no reason giving them phycological confusion and pain, neither growing to form a true sense of self, either can go into fight mode and become a narcissist, or fawn mode and become a people pleaser.

 The narcissist will pit everyone against each other.
-The overt narcissist will say to children “ Why can you not be more like them, they’re so much better than you” the Covert will do it in more subtle ways. ” Look at how good they are.”
+The overt narcissist will say to children, “ Why can you not be more like them?
+They’re so much better than you” the Covert will do it in more subtle ways. ” Look at how good they are.”
 Or ” Don’t you wish you were more like them?”
-The goal for the narcissist is divide and conquer, divide everyone around them, so everyone looks up to them.
-They’ll create problems out of know where then have their own solutions which is what they wanted in the first place.
-They don’t want people to unite as then they’ll know that they are and a narcissist can not stand exposure.
+The goal for the narcissist is to divide and conquer, divide everyone around them so everyone looks up to them.
+They’ll create problems out of knowing where and then have their own solutions, which is what they wanted in the first place.
+They don’t want people to unite as then they’ll know that they are, and a narcissist can not stand exposure.

-They will go to any lengths to keep the divide going.
-They will happily set people up without them, even knowing.
+Narcissists will go to any lengths to keep the divide going.
+They will happily set people up without them even knowing.

-If you have children with a narcissist, the sibling can get through this together.
-With one positive parent, they will learn what is positive people and what is negative, they will learn with your help to unit against the narcissist from a young age.
-As you’ll be telling them to be kind to each other and look out for each other.
-They will see it for what it is in their own time so stay strong.
+If you have children with a narcissist, the siblings can get through this together.
+With one positive parent, they will learn what is positive people and what is negative.
+They will learn with your help to unit against the narcissist from a young age as you’ll be telling them to be kind to each other and look out for each other.
+They will see it for what it is in their own time, so stay strong.
 If you have one child, surrounding them with the kinds of people that care for others, teaching them all about boundaries, self-care, that they are allowed mistakes it’s how they learn, teaching them empathy, yet they can decide how they do and do not want to be treated, when to say yes and when to say no.

-For adults, get positive affirmations around you, look at achievements you have made within your life, when self-doubts about kick it back out, you are not what others think of you, you are what you think of you, work on reprogramming that mindset to work for you and never against you.
+For adults, get positive affirmations around you, look at achievements you have made within your life.
+When self-doubts about, kick it back out.
+You are not what others think of you.
+You are what you think of yourself, work on reprogramming that mindset to work for you and never against you.
 Learning to talk to yourself kindly, laugh about any errors you make, then going again, we are all imperfectly perfect.